 Part of the process is also preboarding.
 Preboarding begins when the employee signs the contract until the day they start.
 You can read much more about preboarding employees here.

 In the onboarding pyramid, the administration step is the most basic step that gets all the formal stuff in order and creates the starting point for the continuing onboarding.

 Everything that needs to be signed is in the administration step.
 It is employment contracts, NDAs, etc. In addition, you need to make sure that everything is ready for the new employee in practice.
 Is the desk ready to be used or is the uniform ordered in the right size?
 Has the new employee access to your learning platform?

 On the assimilation step, the new employees must be included in the social life in the workplace and learn about the culture.

-In addition, it is important that they are trained in your internal policies (compliance training), get well into the work tasks and at last but not least be aware which expectations there are to them and their work effort.
+In addition, it is important that they are trained in your internal policies (compliance training), get well into the work tasks, and at last but not least be aware of which expectations there are to them and their work effort.

 A study from Gallup (2015) shows that only 15% of all employees strongly agree that they know what is expected of them at the job.
 And if they are not aware of what is expected of them, how can they then live up to the goals and create results in your company?

 The acceleration step is about getting the employees to accelerate in their roles so they can create success and results for your company.
 They have to be able to express their authentical self without concerns and have the opportunity to develop in the workplace.